pangeacyber/pangea-extensions-firebase/storage-file-intel/README.md

 **Cloud Functions:**

-* **checkFileReputation:** Listens for new files uploaded to your specified Cloud Storage bucket, checks the file's reputation againt a database of 25 millions known malicious files, and isolates the file in gzip formatted container if it is deemed .
+* **checkFileReputation:** Listens for new files uploaded to your specified Cloud Storage bucket, checks the file's reputation against a database of 25 millions known malicious files, and isolates the file in gzip formatted container if it is deemed malicious.
 Optionally keeps or deletes the original file.